polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ### [reference]

 This slot will evaluate its expression, and add the entire node the expression is pointing to, as a referenced node into its value.
-This allows you to pass a node _into_ a slot, and have that slot modify the node itself by reference, which might sometimes be useful to have slots modify some original graph object, or parts of a graph.
+This allows you to pass a node _into_ a slot by reference, and have that slot modify the node itself, or its children.
+This might sometimes be useful to have slots modify some original graph object, or parts of a graph - Or get access to iterate over parts of your graph object's children.

 ```
 .foo